CWilsonTSP/PugVim/README.md

 Chiarulli](https://github.com/ChristianChiarulli).

-Though it was initially setup as a development platform, I mostly only use it now for writing; though, the development configuration still exists.
+Though it was initially setup as a development platform, I mostly only use it now for writing; the development configuration still exists, though.

 The name comes from the *nom de guerre* that I use for most things related to gaming/non-professional online identities, TheSaltyPug (Also, pugs as a dog